Improving Your Jurisdiction's Development Review Process

 Recorded On: 11/10/2020

 When working with developers, most local governments have a review process in place to ensure compliance with zoning regulations and other laws governing construction projects.
 These processes are often difficult to navigate and burdened by an excessive amount of paperwork, among other issues that can hamper economic development and drive developers away from your community.
 However, there are a number of steps your jurisdiction can take to simplify and streamline these procedures, making them more painless for all parties involved.

-Join Jim Nichols, ICMA-CM as he reviews best practices for improving your local government's development review processes.
+Join Jim Nichols, ICMA-CM, program manager at Jacobs and an expert in public works projects and processes, as he reviews best practices for improving your local government's development review processes.
 You will discuss:

 - How to identify inefficiencies in your current procedures